 This will help your guests plan.
 If they have work that day and will most likely be late, they will know when to “enter” (you don’t want them to enter and disrupt your first dance!)

-These timings will help your guests’ transportation planning, like a shuttle or arranging someone to pick them up/drop them off.
+These timings will help your guests’ transportation planning, as a shuttle or arranging someone to pick them up/drop them off.

-A post-wedding event like breakfast or brunch event should also be included in here as well so your guests are aware.
+A post-wedding event like breakfast or brunch should also be included here, so your guests know.

 ** RE: Accommodations: This is especially helpful if you have out-of-town guests.
-If you can also include what they can do around town and activities they can do, your guests will appreciate it.
+If you can also include what they can do around town and their activities, your guests will appreciate it.

 If you need help on this, your hotel (if you have booked a block) will be able to provide you with this information easily as this is something they give out to their guests almost daily.